-All motions to dismiss a chapter 13 case must contain a request that the Court consider whether any fees paid or due to the debtor’s attorney should be allowed based upon the timing of the dismissal (i.e., pre- or post-confirmation) and the work the attorney has performed through the date of the granting of the motion.
+All motions to dismiss a chapter 13 case must contain a request that the Court consider whether any fees paid or due to the debtor’s attorney should be disallowed based on the timing of the dismissal (i.e., pre- or post-confirmation) and the work the attorney has performed through the date of the granting of the motion.
 See also Vt.
 LBR 1017-1(b)(1).

 Vt.
 LBR 2090-1.
 Attorneys – Admission to Practice.